Frequently Asked Questions

 How long does it take for a request to be posted?

 It depends upon the length and complexity of the requested piece, as well as the number of requests we have in queue.
-For short pieces, the waiting time is usually less than a week.
-Whenever possible, we always try to reply to all messages, including requests, within 24 hours.
+For short pieces, it may take just a week or two.